mihaTrajbaric/k8s/docs/sodalite.k8s.deployment_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The Deployment to select from.</div>
+                        <div>The ConfigMap to select from.</div>
-                        <div>The contents of the target Deployment&#x27;s Data field will represent the key-value pairs as environment variables.</div>
+                        <div>The contents of the target ConfigMap&#x27;s Data field will represent the key-value pairs as environment variables.</div>
                 </td>
             </tr>
                                 <tr>